Photography Chain Table

 The chain table was established in May 2023 and consists of nineteen professionals from the field.
 Photographers, clients from cultural institutions and event organizations, as well as representatives from knowledge institutes and vocational training programs.
 Led by independent chair Ruud Visschedijk, advisor and former director of the Nederlands Fotomuseum, the chain table conducts its own research or commissions it.
 The chain table performs analyses and develops concrete guidelines and tools for practical application.
 Examples from the cultural sector and comparable sectors are used for this purpose.

 Concrete tools have now been developed to strengthen the labor market position of photographers in the field of culture and event photography, and the chain table has established a working group for the communication of these tools.
-Additionally, an explorer has been appointed to investigate whether there is sufficient support for securing fair pay and working conditions in photography.

 Participants